emilasheras/turisteando_mza/README.md

 ### Routes

 The SPA uses React Router.
 Each POI on the map links to `/place/:placeId`, which renders a detailed view for that location.

+### Routes (GPX Tracks)

+There is a basic prototype for uploading and listing GPS tracks.
+Use `/routes` to view existing routes and `/routes/upload` to upload a GPX file.
+Uploaded tracks are stored in the new `route` table in Supabase.